ShiftSad/toy-language/README.md

 Firstly, compile and package the program into a uber jar, go to the ./target folder and then run the following command

 java -cp toy-language.jar org.example.toylanguage.RunToyLanguage ../src/test/resources/stack.toy

+# Todo
+[] Make ToyLanguage instance dependent, so it can interact with the Minecraft world [] Run code on another thread. (maybe even access Minecraft stuff parallelized) [] Dockerize, so I can run multiple servers in a sandboxed state [] Web interface for code interaction
+[] Code highlighting for web interface
+[] Spring backend for uploading and downloading scripts, authentication and interactions [] Minecraft specific api